 Are your debts becoming unmanageable?

-It is not uncommon for people to take out multiple credit cards and loans in an attempt to stay on top of their expenses.
+It’s common for people to take out multiple credit cards and loans in an attempt to stay on top of their expenses.

 This creates a financial burden which ends up making it harder for them to manage their bills.

-Can I get approved with a bank?
+How do I get approved with a bank?

-Lenders have very strict criteria for debt consolidation loans.
 Taking out too many loans and having a multitude of unsecured debts is considered risky behaviour by the banks.

 - Have made your home loan repayments on time for the last 6 months.